 - understand any violation of this agreement can result in my immediate dismissal from HCAA membership and be subject to possible legal action.

 HCAA is a non-profit volunteer 501(c)(3) organization serving seven counties: Kerr, Kimble, Kendall, Gillespie, Bandera, Real, and Edwards.

 The HCAA is thankful to the many landowners who graciously allow us to survey their property for archeological sites.
 We adhere to the following:

 All artifacts found on their property belong to them.
 HCAA members keep no artifacts.

-If an archeological site is identified on their property, the location of the ranch should remain confidential.
+If an archeological site is identified on their property, the ranch’s location should remain confidential.

-- We visit a property only with owner’s permission.
+- We visit a property only with the owner’s permission.

-We do not hold a landowner liable for injuries which occur while on their property.
+We do not hold a landowner liable for injuries that occur while on their property.

 We encourage, and enjoy, the participation of the landowner in our activities.

 - The HCAA offers its archeological activities as a community service.